 Totem Walk at Sitka shows the level of Carr's artistic ability after her early conservative training in San Francisco and London, England.
-Made during the voyage to Alaska that she took with her sister Alice (a trip she chronicled extensively in her notebook and in sketches), this is an important but awkward painting.
+Made during the voyage to Alaska that she took with her sister Alice, this is an important but awkward painting.
 She was conflicted at the time: collecting "curios" made by Aboriginal people while simultaneously grappling with the conceptual and stylistic achievements of their culture.

 From 1907 to 1910 Carr embarked on a series of paintings that reveal her ethnographic framing of Aboriginal subjects.
-In these works she documents villages and their inhabitants; she depicts totem poles, structures, and people, focusing, on occasion, on individuals.
-Executed primarily in watercolour, Totem Walk at Sitka reveals the traditional naturalistic techniques of composition, style, and colouration that she learned in art school.
+In these works she documents villages and their inhabitants; she depicts totem poles, structures, and people and, on occasion, focuses on individuals.
+Executed primarily in watercolour, Totem Walk at Sitka reveals the traditional naturalistic techniques of composition, style, and coloration that she learned in art school.
 She records a group of Tlingit and Haida poles that had been displaced from their traditional sites and erected within a newly constructed park after their display at the St. Louis World's Fair in 1904.
-As she later noted in her autobiography, she found totem poles "not easy to draw.
-Some of them are very high, they are elaborately carved, deep symbolical carving, as much or more attention paid to the attributes of the creature as to its form.
-The Indian used distortion, sometimes to fill spaces but mostly for more powerful expressing than would have been possible had he depicted actualities-gaining strength, weight, power by accentuation."